ksalanga/databasemp3/README.md

 I searched an "Intermediate Java" project, and this mp3 project is one of the first links that I've found that was very comprehensive, but it didn't hold your hand too much.

-The Project focused on 5 aspects of programming:
+The Project focused on different aspects of programming: